7 Winning Social Media Marketing Strategies for the Holiday Season

 Similarly, joining Instagram Shop boosted luxury brand Barbour’s Instagram sales by 42% and increased traffic to their website from Instagram by 98%

-Instagram Shop and TikTok Shop are both free to join, but you’ll need to submit your storefront for review.
-So, if you want to make it part of your holiday marketing, plan ahead.
+Instagram Shop and TikTok Shop are free to join, but you must submit your storefront for review.
+So, plan ahead if you want to make it part of your holiday marketing.

-Once you’re up and running, you can link posts and ads to your store, or even create special holiday collections and events.
+Once you’re up and running, you can link posts and ads to your store or create special holiday collections and events.

 One way to keep customers engaged after the dust settles on Black Friday and Cyber Monday is to run additional special offers.
 For example, you could offer them a discount on products that complement what they’ve bought — like money off socks when they buy a pair of shoes.